History of the LGBTQ+ Movement

 “1 Community.
 3 Decades.
 4 Pride.”
 30th Anniversary of Pride Festival.
 Two day festival held April 17th – 18th.
 Pride Parade held April 17th and presented by Verizon Wireless, Community Grand Marshal’s Tambra Williams & Micheal Weakley and International Grand Marshal’s Adam Biskupiak and Tomasz Baczkowski from Warsaw Pride of Warsaw, Poland .
 Festival Entertainment: Colby O’Donis, Nina Sky, Berlin and Joan Jett & The Blackhearts.
 Added Erotic Art World, Red Bull Tent, Fort McDowell Casino Tent, 10 Days of Pride, T-shirt Design Contest, ProEM’s Wedding Expo.
 Mister and Miss Phoenix Gay Pride Royalty: Diamond Dallas and Nikki Kidd.
 OUTdayPHX returns to the Phoenix Zoo for the second year with celebrity keynote speakers ANT and Heather Matarazzo.
 Phoenix Pride teams up with Aunt Rita’s Foundation for Celebration of Giving held Dec.
 4th.

-Festival: Moved to rain date: April 4, 2004 12:00-6:00 pm Steele Indian School Park, Phoenix Green (another new location) (added Bistro Stage & Pride Saloon) 1st ever Phoenix Gay Pride Week proclamation-Mayor Phil Gordon presented on Festival Stage.
+Festival: April 4 12:00-6:00 pm Steele Indian School Park, Phoenix Green (another new location) (added Bistro Stage & Pride Saloon) 1st ever Phoenix Gay Pride Week proclamation-Mayor Phil Gordon presented on Festival Stage.

 Entertainment: Kim English, Thea Austin, Paul Lekakis, comedienne-Michele Balan